Guy-L/parakit/README.md

 ### [Settings Documentation](./settings.md)
 ### Supported games:
+* TD
 * DDC
 * LoLK
 * UM
 * UDoALG

 ### Goals:
-* Unix compatibility (for wearr)
-* Polish mallet analyzer: add lasers, account for spread, more useful timing info
-* Porting interface to C++
-* TD support
+* Faster inter-process reads
+* Built-in analyzers for dynamic entity plotting
-* MoF support
+* All-game support
-* State saving/reloading
-* Fix "Error: Operation completed successfully" Windows error
+* Player options data
-* Player bullet/bomb data?
+* Player projectile data
+* Bomb data (more)
+* Cross-run and cross-stage extraction
+* Better UX

 ## Setup
 **Note for those not used to Git**: You can download this project as a ZIP by clicking on the green "Code" button at the top of the page or by downloading a release if a recent one is available.
 However, **I heavily recommend that you get a bit of experience with Git** to save you the trouble of re-downloading the project without erasing your changes each time a new version comes out.
 All you'll need to know is how to `clone` (download) and `pull` (update) a project.